Social Work & the Criminal Legal System

 Marcus Crawford, Fresno State University

-ASSISTANT PROFESSOR, FRESNO STATE UNIVERSITY
+Associate Professor, FRESNO STATE UNIVERSITY

 Email: marcuscrawford@csufresno.edu

-Child welfare, juvenile justice, criminal justice reform.
+About: Child welfare, juvenile justice, criminal justice reform.

 Aditi Das, UC Berkeley

-POST-DOCTORAL SCHOLAR, UNIVERSITY OF CALIFORNIA BERKELEY
+Post-Doctoral Scholar, UNIVERSITY OF CALIFORNIA BERKELEY

 Email: aditidas@berkeley.edu